 My son was born 15 months ago.

 I was originally going to call this essay, “The Gift of Existence”.
-It had been sitting in Notion under this title for some time, all the way back to when our boy was just a cashew-sized cluster of pixels on the monitor of the tiny ultrasound room at Concord OB/GYN.
+It had been sitting in my Notion under this title for some time, all the way back to when our boy was just a cashew-sized cluster of pixels on the monitor of the tiny ultrasound room at Concord OB/GYN.

 My thesis was that having a child is like giving the ultimate gift - the gift of existence.
 What greater gift could be given than bringing someone into this world?
 They are here, now, on Planet Earth.
 The world they were brought into is a web of chaos and complexity, yes, but they are here and they have a chance.
 A chance to survive, and learn, and grow and overcome.
 And maybe one day, if they are lucky, they can scribble their own reflections into an eight and a half by eleven notebook in the passenger seat of their Rav4 on lunch break.
 This, to me, was the most amazing part of becoming a parent.